Pontefract Collieries F.C.: Ground

 The Norman Manley Memorial Stand in 2022.

 Pontefract Collieries play their home games Beechnut Lane, situated near to the site of the former Prince of Wales Colliery.

 The ground is fully floodlit with a capacity of approximately 1,200 spectators and comprises hard standing area around the perimeter of the pitch.
 One stand behind the goals has a terrace with cover.
 The main stand holds the seating provision, with the seats obtained from Manchester City's old Maine Road ground when it was demolished.

+In 2025, the grass pitch was replaced with a FIFA Pro standard artificial 3G playing surface, with works taking place alongside other general ground improvements and the creation of additional food and beverage.

+With the Ground works now completed the stadium has improved facilities, easier access for all users around the entirety of the ground and a Stadium being used by individuals across the local district.